lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

 Code to Get Started
 *******************

-Currently, using sysfs in .c files, libgpiod/gpiod in .c files, and python3 files with the RelayCape work well!
+Currently, using sysfs in .c files, libgpiod-dev/gpiod in .c files, and python3 files with the Relay Cape work well!

-* For instance, a kernel that works is kernel: `5.10.140-ti-r52`
+* For instance, a kernel that I found to work is kernel: `5.10.140-ti-r52`

-* Another idea, an image that works is `BeagleBoard.org Debian Bullseye Minimal Image 2022-11-01`
+* Another idea, an image I found that works is `BeagleBoard.org Debian Bullseye Minimal Image 2022-11-01`

-There are newer images and kernels if you want to update and there are older ones in case you would like to go back in time to use older kernels and images for the RelayCape.
+There are newer images and kernels if you want to update and there are older ones in case you would like to go back in time to use older kernels and images for the Relay Cape.
+Please remember that older firmware will work differently on the BBB or other related am335x SBC.

 C Source with File Descriptors
 ******************************